imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 - 15W USB-C Power Supply
 - 1.8GHz Quad Core Processor

-I know specs are low but it get works done for now.
-In future I will upgrading to RPi 5 and connect an SSD.
+I know the specs are low, but they get the job done for now.
+In the future, I will upgrade to RPi 5 and connect an SSD.

-I am running Debain GNU/Linux 12 (bookworm) OS along with docker.
+I am running Debian GNU/Linux 12 (Bookworm) OS along with Docker.

 ## Application Setups: